 If you don’t want to enjoy your loaf right away, you can also freeze it.
 Preslicing before freezing is also a great option because it means you can just pull a few slices out as you need them to toast for the morning.

 This nutritious Whole Grain Spelt Bread with flax and sesame seeds is super easy to make.
 It is also much better and more economical than store bought bread.

 - 2-1/4 teaspoons instant yeast 1 0.25-ounce packet

 - In large bowl whisk together spelt flour, flax and sesame seeds, yeast and salt until combined.

-- Add water and honey and stir until a dough starts to form.
-Turn out on a flour surface and knead into a firm dough ball.
-Alternatively, you can make the dough in a stand mixer with dough cook attachment.
+Add water and honey and stir until a dough starts to form.
+When you can no longer stir, turn out the dough on a floured surface and knead into a firm dough ball.
+The dough should be stretchy and elastic.
+When tearing of a piece, you should be able to stretch it gently to become transparent.
+This is called the "Window Pane Test".
+Alternatively, you can make the dough in a stand mixer with dough hook attachment.

 - Place the dough into a clean bowl, cover with a dry kitchen towel and let it rise until doubled in size (about 1.5 hours).

-- Lightly grease a loaf pan (9x5 inches).
-Turn the risen dough out onto a floured surface and form into a loaf shape.
-Place the dough in the loaf pan; seam side down.
-Sprinkle the top with sesame seeds.
-Make a few diagonal cuts across the loaf surface.
-Cover and let rise 30 mins to 1 hour.
+Place the dough in the loaf pan - seam side down.
+Brush the top with water and sprinkle with extra seeds.
+Cover the loaf and let rise for 30 mins to 1 hour.
 The loaf should look obviously bigger than before, but doesn't exactly have to be 'doubled in size'.